Birkbeck2/web-development/lectures/git.md

 <div class="relative flex flex-col bg-gray-800"
   role="img"
-  aria-description="To put changes from the working directory in the staging area, use  add the add command.
+  aria-description="To put changes from the working directory in the staging area, use the add command.
 To put them from staging into the local repository, use commit.
 To extend them to the remote repository, use push.">

   <div class="max-md:hidden absolute top-4 left-4">
     <strong class="max-md:text-lg md:text-2xl font-mono font-extrabold">